26 FAQs about issuing and transferring private company shares.

 Preference shares are less risky than ordinary shares in that they carry a guaranteed dividend (provided the company has profits to pay it).
 Issuing preference shares can therefore be a way of raising money from more risk-averse investors, or if you want to protect a class of investors (for example, if you are raising money from family).
 However, if they carry a fixed dividend, they are a less flexible form of financing.
 Banks are less likely to lend money to a company that has issued a high proportion of preference shares than if all the shares are ordinary.

-Once granted, share rights can only be varied with the consent of the holders of 75% of the relevant class of shares so you can't easily change your mind if you subsequently realise you have given them too many, or the wrong, share rights.
-Advice is crucial.
+Once granted, share rights can only be varied with the consent of the holders of 75% of the relevant class of shares.
+So you can't easily change your mind if you subsequently realise you have given shareholders too many shares, or the wrong rights.

-7. What effect does issuing shares have on our accounts?
+7. What effect does issuing private company shares have on our accounts?

 It's worth noting that all shares have a nominal value - such as £1 or £10.
 A share cannot be issued on terms a shareholder will pay the company less than that nominal value for the share.
 The total amount that the company has asked shareholders to pay for their shares on account of the nominal value (which will be all of it if the shares are fully paid) is shown under 'Called up share capital' in the balance sheet.